 B30 Details of expenses in relation to the preparation of the PLS/circular, paid to each party, the amount and services rendered.
 [7.B.17]

+Sponsors

+B31 Details of any conflicts of interest, along with the procedures to avoid/manage such conflicts.

+B32 Disclosure of the number of securities, value and terms of securities held in the applicant issuer.

 Expert’s consents

-B31 Where a PLS/circular includes a report purporting to be made by an expert, a statement that the expert has given and has not withdrawn his written consent to the issue of the PLS/circular.
+B33 Where a PLS/circular includes a report purporting to be made by an expert, a statement that the expert has given and has not withdrawn his written consent to the issue of the PLS/circular.
 [7.F.10]